skylinerw/guides/java/recipes.md

 As of 1.12, recipes have become data-driven via external JSON files.
 This allows map makers, modders, and server owners to modify and add recipes to their liking.

 Recipes can be shaped or shapeless, producing a specific item.
-As of 18w05a, only crafting table recipes are customizable.
+As of 18w08a, only crafting table recipes and smelting recipes are customizable.
 A new command, [`/recipe`](#command-recipe), has been introduced to supplement the files.
-Advancements may check if a player [unlocked a recipe](https://github.com/skylinerw/guides/blob/master/java/advancements/triggers.md#recipe_unlocked), or [grant recipes](https://github.com/skylinerw/guides/blob/master/java/advancements.md#rewards-recipes) to players.
+Advancements may check if a player [unlocked a recipe](https://github.com/skylinerw/guides/blob/master/java/advancements/triggers.md#recipe_unlocked) or they can [grant recipes](https://github.com/skylinerw/guides/blob/master/java/advancements.md#rewards-recipes) to players.

 Recipes use the [JSON format](http://json.org/) to store the recipe in external files.